JackRipVim/Dolores-Project/README.md

 # Dolores-Project

-An AI name Dolores, Small project to try to see what kind of AI we can create today!
+This is a startup project for AI.
+To see what the AI can do in doday!
+In this project, we search what the AI is, can it bad or good?